 I feel your pain.
 It’s true.
 This won’t be easy and probably won’t be fun.

 But you know what is fun?
 Completing your goals!
 Having that significant and completed project behind you instead of hovering over you like a cloud!
-It’s also tons of fun being a person who has a realistic work load; being a person who can say “yes” to family and friends and get away from the office to be with them on significant occasions.
+It’s also tons of fun being a person with a realistic workload, being a person who can say “yes” to family and friends and get away from the office to be with them on significant occasions.
 It’s actually fun to have the flexibility that focus gives you.